Selling on FB Marketplace - 16 Key Considerations for Higher Conversions

 If it’s vintage, mention that—it can be a huge selling point for furniture shoppers!

 Lastly, don’t forget the extras!
 If you’re including items like a glass top or matching stools, or if there’s any option for delivery, list it.
-These small details can make your listing stand out in a crowded Marketplace.
+These small details can help you sell faster in a crowded Marketplace.

 Also read: 10 eCommerce brands winning at Social Commerce (+ Lessons we can learn from them)